ahus1/slackspace-angular-spring-keycloak/README.md

 # Authentication with Spring Boot, AngularJS and Keycloak

 - Make sure to start Keycloak before using the application
+- There is a realm for import in the folder `keycloak`

 ## Run with embedded Server